Military Divorce Attorneys in Tulsa, Oklahoma

-In addition, your attorney must be familiar with the regulations setting forth what monies a servicemember must pay to dependents while a case is proceeding.
-We can speak with the chain of command on behalf of the servicemember, or the servicemember’s spouse, to help quickly resolve any under- or over-payments while the case is proceeding.
+In addition, your attorney must be familiar with the regulations set forth what monies a service member must pay to dependents while a case is proceeding.
+We can speak with the chain of command on behalf of the service member, or the servicemember’s spouse, to help quickly resolve any under- or over-payments while the case is proceeding.

 Property or Income?

 Military retirement is oftentimes the largest asset (or potential asset) a military couple may own.
 The division of military retirement is governed by federal law and is subject to a host of rules and regulations that are quite different from pensions and retirements in the civilian world.
 In many cases, the servicemember may still be serving and in that case, has not yet “vested” in the retirement, meaning that it would be difficult to determine the value of the benefit upon the division of the marital estate.
 Likewise, retirement could be viewed as another source of income, which could be used for the calculation of child support or support alimony.
 If you or your spouse is in the military, it is vital that you obtain an attorney that is experienced with military divorces and understands how these rules can affect you.